Payment & Insurance Options

 Pre-Estimates and Explanation of Benefits

-Before any treatment is rendered, Dr. Keith will provide you with a pre-treatment estimate which, will include the costs for the procedure.
+Before any treatment is rendered, Dr. Keith or Dr. Denson will provide you with a pre-treatment estimate which, will include the costs for the procedure.
 This pre-estimate will be sent to your insurance company if you wish and they will let you know what your insurance policy covers.
 In today's market, dental insurance policies vary a great deal depending on what your company purchased.
 A problem common to most dental plans is that unlike medical insurance they have a very small yearly maximum allowance.
 Most dental plans have a yearly maximum of $1 000.00 to $1,500.00 which unfortunately does not cover much in today's dollars.
 In 1970, the average yearly maximum allowance at that time was $1,000.00.
 A thousand dollars bought something years ago but unfortunately, dental insurance allowances have not kept up with inflation even though the premiums they ask you to pay have skyrocketed.

 HMO'S and PPO'S